PostHog/posthog.com/contents/handbook/company/security.md

 ## SOC 2

-We have all controls and systems in place ready to obtain our SOC 2 Type 1 certification, and expect this to be granted in Q1 2023.
+We have all controls and systems in place ready to obtain our SOC 2 Type 1 certification, and expect this to be granted in April 2023.
 We monitor compliance via Drata.

-Our latest [security report](https://app.drata.com/security-report/805315dd-8452-461b-850d-fb1957ecb803/f665f462-0677-46cd-b183-36ebdeec8a30) is publicly available (last updated February 2023).
+Our latest [security report](https://app.drata.com/security-report/805315dd-8452-461b-850d-fb1957ecb803/f665f462-0677-46cd-b183-36ebdeec8a30) is publicly available (last updated March 2023).

 ### Policies